 When I was a little girl, I developed a truly affection for Simon and Garfunkel’s music.
-I had a recorded tape with their concert in the Central Park and during a period I was listening it over and over.
-Day by day it was the only music you would be able to hear in my room.
+I had a recorded tape with their concert in the Central Park and during a period it was the only music I was listening.

 Such was my obsession that I tried to understand the lyrics of the songs I Iiked the most.
 My fauvorite has always been “the boxer”.
 Followed by the typical greatest hits of the duo, “The sound of silence”, “Mrs Robinson” or “The bridge over troubled water”.